CLG2025/CPTG/README.md

 Scientific disclosure and interface disclosure are being managed separately.
 Interface-specific implementation details may be released on a separate schedule without withholding the evidence needed to identify the scientific authority, reproduce declared public benchmarks, or audit published results.

-Current public materials, immutable packages, protocol documents, and future manuscript releases are being prepared for the planned **`/nuclear-reactions/`** directory.
+Current public materials, immutable packages, protocol documents, computational companions, and future manuscript releases are maintained in the **[`/nuclear-reactions/`](https://github.com/CLG2025/CPTG/tree/main/nuclear-reactions)** directory.

 ---